-For financial liabilities other than derivatives, gains and losses are recognized in the statement of comprehensive income when the liabilities are derecognized and through the amortization process.
-Any gains or losses arising from changes in fair value of derivatives are recognized in the statement of comprehensive income.
+For financial liabilities other than derivatives, gains and losses are recognized in the statement of profit or loss and other comprehensive income when the liabilities are derecognized and through the amortization process.
+Any gains or losses arising from changes in fair value of derivatives are recognized in the statement of profit or loss and other comprehensive income.
 Net gains or losses on derivatives include exchange differences.